 Exploration of therapeutic approaches with aging population and individuals with chronic disabling conditions.
 Occupational Therapy Practice Framework as well as productive activities, daily living skills, social participation, medication management, use of orthotic devices and adaptive equipment, work, and leisure are explored.
-Prerequisite: 2.0 or better in previous OTA courses or permission of instructor.
+Prerequisite: 2.0 or better in OTA courses.
 (SFCC)